Strength-Endurance for Load Carriage

 Moving efficiently under fatigue

 Research shows that load carriage places significant stress on both the muscular and cardiovascular systems, especially as load and duration increase.
 This makes strength endurance one of the most important qualities for tactical athletes.
+For candidates specifically preparing for military selection and load carriage-intensive pipelines, selection prep programs covers the full range of purpose-built preparation options available.

 Why Strength Alone Isn’t Enough